In last month’s Classic Bike I wrote a bit about Rudge gearboxes as part of the feature I’m doing on restoring a 1937 Special.

 Now you can lift the selector camplate clear and slide the gears out of the box as a set, again watching out for runaway rollers.

 Now; my bike jumped out of gear from the moment it went on the road.
 Mostly second and sometimes top.
-Because I don’t have the footchange ‘peardrop’ positive stop assembly I rigged mine up as hand change which has the advantage that I can see which way it jumps; it turned out that the lever jumped up out of second and down out of top.
-While I had Ben’s ’37 box on the bench, I acquired a set of internals for an earlier box which are more or less the same but with finer tooth pitch.
-This gave me the opportunity to inspect the movement through the gears in a complete box and duplicate it in the loose gears on the bench.
+Because I don’t have the footchange ‘peardrop’ positive stop assembly I rigged mine up as hand change which has the advantage that I can see which way it jumps; it turned out that the lever jumped upward out of second and down out of top.
+While I had Ben Moor’s Classic Bike Project ’37 box on the bench, I acquired a set of internals for an earlier box which are more or less the same but with finer tooth pitch.
+This gave me the opportunity to inspect the movement through the gears in a complete box and duplicate it with the loose gears on the bench.
 From this I could see that although the lever was jumping out of the two gears in different directions the movement inside the gearbox is actually the same.
 A common problem on Rudge boxes is that in second gear the sliding pinion engages with splines on the layshaft – but only just.
 This means that if the spline end is at all rounded, jumping is very likely.
-My problem was concurrent with this issue but it seemed to me that if I just screwed the bush in by half a turn then the gear would sit a bit further on the spline and maybe all would be well.
+My problem was concurrent with this issue but it seemed to me that if I just screwed the adjustable selector bush in by half a turn then the gear would sit a bit further on the spline and maybe all would be well.
 Like a lot of long-established owners clubs the Rudge club has an archive of technical notes collated from club magazines which are available on the website.
-Generally speaking stuff written in club magazines isn’t the mixed bag you get on today’s web forums although a certain amount of reading between the lines is still needed because technology and the value of the bikes has changed and some old repairs would be considered horrible bodges now but nonetheless it’s well worth reading.
-In Rudge lore, biasing the position of the selector to accommodate wear is frowned upon and I can see why; it’s a dodge rather than a repair and having had a chance to analyse its workings I find that you can indeed accidentally adjust it so that one gear is still engaged when you select another and since there are only two full turns ‘lock to lock’ (ie before the gears bottom out) even my half turn is an appreciable – and so potentially risky – movement.
+Generally speaking, stuff written in club magazines isn’t the mixed bag you get on today’s web forums although a certain amount of reading between the lines is still needed because technology and the value of the bikes has changed and some old repairs would be considered horrible bodges now but nonetheless it’s well worth reading.
+In Rudge lore, biasing the position of the selector to accommodate wear is frowned upon and I can see why; it’s a dodge rather than a repair and having had a chance to analyse its workings I find that you can indeed accidentally adjust it so that one gear is still engaged when you select another and since there are only two full turns of the adjuster ‘lock to lock’ (ie before the gears bottom out in either direction) even my half turn is an appreciable – and so potentially risky – movement.
 But I’m getting a bit ahead, here’s how it works.

 The Rudge gearbox is symmetrical through a diagonal line.
 In first, the two pinions top right engage and the two bottom left have to separate far enough that the dogs on the sliding pinion are well clear of the mating holes in the outside gear.
 In top, it is these two that are mated while the top right pair separate.
 The aim is to position the screwed bush (and therefore the camplate) so that in both gears, the mesh and separation is the same, in other words the selector is completely centralised.
 If you adjust too far off-centre one way, the separated gears will not be far enough apart and the dogs may catch, engaging both first and top at once and locking the gearbox…nasty.
 If you adjust it too far the other way, the dogs bottom in the holes before the detent plunger has clicked into its notch and it will jump out of gear.
 So it is pretty important to get it right.

 To adjust it, you need to unscrew the detent plunger a bit so that the camplate is readily movable by hand – don’t make it too slack, the spring loading of the plunger holds the camplate in position.
-You also need to secure the bush and camplate without the cover fitted so yo can see what’s going on; people used to cut a spare cover in half to use just the clamping section but I wouldn’t want to do that today.
+You also need to secure the bush and camplate without the cover fitted so you can see what’s going on; people used to cut a spare cover in half to use just the clamping section but I wouldn’t want to do that today.
 I actually found that it was possible to invert the cover and fit it as in the picture but alternatively you could probably make up something out of a bit of wood, it doesn’t need to be too fancy.

 I’ve screwed up here, the idea was a set of photos of the box in specific gears with a cluster below showing what’s actually happening inside but I now see I’ve got the gear cluster the wrong way up, so the selectors are in the opposite positions to where they should be, dammit!

 So ignoring the selector being in top and imagining it’s in first, like the gear cluster, here’s how it works.
-Drive comes in via the mainshaft (top) from the clutch on the left end of the shaft.
+Drive comes in via the mainshaft (top) from the clutch on the splined right end of the shaft.
 The sleeve gear that carries the gearbox sprocket (top right) is free spinning on the shaft.
 The small pinion at the other end of the shaft is fixed to it and so drives the large layshaft pinion (bottom left) which is free spinning on the shaft but in first, the adjacent sliding gear – which is splined to the shaft – is attached to it by dogs so the drive is passed to the shaft itself.
-The next layshaft pinion is free spinning in this position and so does nothing but the small one on the right end is fixed to the shaft, so it transmits the drive to the sleeve gear and thus the rear wheel.
+The next layshaft pinion (3rd from left) is free spinning in this position and so does nothing but the small one on the right end is fixed to the shaft, so it transmits the drive to the sleeve gear and thus the rear wheel.

 This is neutral (both gears and selector position correct – at least I got this one right)